Skip to main content

 const App = ({ message }: AppProps) => <div>{message}</div>;

-// you can choose annotate the return type so an error is raised if you accidentally return some other type
+// You can choose to annotate the return type so an error is raised if you accidentally return some other type

 const App = ({ message }: AppProps): React.JSX.Element => <div>{message}</div>;